List of Pirates of the Caribbean characters: Pintel and Ragetti

 In the third film, Pintel and Ragetti are with Gibbs, Cotton, and Marty in Singapore to smuggle weapons to Barbossa and Elizabeth in Sao Feng's bathhouse should they need them.
 They participate in the battle in Singapore against the East India Trading Company, and later join Barbossa's crew aboard the Hai Peng.
 The crew of the Hai Peng head to Davy Jones' Locker, where they rescue Jack and the Pearl.
 Jack, however, does not respond in kind, and refuses to allow Barbossa, Will, Elizabeth, Pintel, and Ragetti aboard the Pearl until Barbossa convinces him otherwise with the Navigational Charts, the only map that tells one how to leave the Locker.
 After arriving in the land of the living, Pintel and Ragetti are part of the search party to find water on Black Sand Beach, where the two of them muse about selling Kraken meat after finding the corpse of the Kraken on the sand.
 They are captured along with the rest of the crew by Sao Feng until Barbossa and Elizabeth make a deal with him to let them go, and they join Jack and Barbossa in Shipwreck Cove.
 Ragetti's wooden eye is revealed to be Barbossa's Piece of Eight, and he dons an eyepatch for the rest of the film after Barbossa takes it from him while gathering the Pieces of Eight from all nine Pirate Lords.
 It is Ragetti who completes the ritual necessary to release the goddess Calypso from her human form as Tia Dalma.
 He and Pintel participate in the Maelstrom battle against the Flying Dutchman and take part in the mutiny against Jack Sparrow at the end of the film, serving under Captain Barbossa once again.

 Neither Pintel and Ragetti were seen again, though they were considered to appear in the fourth and fifth films.
 For On Stranger Tides, they were to be separated from each other, each thinking the other was dead until being reunited at the Fountain of Youth.
-They were also going to appear in Dead Men Tell No Tales, as they appeared in Terry Rossio's script.
+They were also going to appear in Dead Men Tell No Tales, as they appeared in the early draft by Terry Rossio.
 There is also concept art which depicts Pintel and Ragetti in decadent gear similar to that worn by Captain Barbossa in the fifth film.
 However, Crook ultimately decided to not reprise his role as Ragetti to focus in his TV series Detectorists and Arenberg confirmed he was not joining the filming of Dead Men Tell No Tales in Australia.
 Their roles in the fifth film were largely filled by Murtogg and Mullroy.